bsc-dom/dataclay/docs/contributing.rst

 If you wish to add a new feature or fix a bug:

 #. `Check for open issues <https://github.com/bsc-dom/dataclay/issues>`_ or open
-   a fresh issue to start a discussion around a feature idea or a bug.
-There is a *Contributor Friendly* tag for issues that should be ideal for people who are not very familiar with the codebase yet.
+   a new issue to start a discussion around a feature idea or a bug.
+Issues labeled as *Contributor Friendly* are ideal for individuals who are not yet familiar with the codebase.
 #.
 Fork the `dataclay repository on Github <https://github.com/bsc-dom/dataclay>`_
    to start making your changes.
 #.
 Write a test which shows that the bug was fixed or that the feature works
    as expected.
 #.
-Format your changes with black using command `$ tox -e format` and lint your
+Format your changes with `Black <https://black.readthedocs.io/en/stable/>`_ using the
-   changes using command `tox -e lint`.
+   command `tox -e format` and lint your changes using the command `tox -e lint`.
 #.
-Send a pull request and bug the maintainer until it gets merged and published.
+Send a pull request and follow up with the maintainer until it gets merged and published.

 .. #.
 Add a `changelog entry
 ..    <https://github.com/urllib3/urllib3/blob/main/changelog/README.rst>`__.